 Check your Americentrism.

 The U.S. is a cultural powerhouse but it’s not the standard.
-For example, I’ve come across websites on web security equating their services to Fort Knox.
-For the average non-American, that means nothing.
+For example, I’ve come across websites on web security equating their services to Fort Knox, the army base where the United States stores gold.
+For the average non-American, that reference means nothing.
 Make sure your references aren’t too narrow or culturally exclusive.

 Ask for help.